Terms of Service

 - Only use staff and other persons who have a duty of confidentiality with regard to the data.

-- Comply with security obligations equivalent to those imposed on you under the applicable data protection legislation (in particular Article 32 of the GDPR).
+- Comply with security obligations required by the applicable data protection legislation (in particular Article 32 of the GDPR).

 Enlist a sub-processor only with the prior permission of that user (which may be specific or general permission).
 Each user, acting as a controller, grants a general permission for us to us the following sub-processors to the extent that they process your personal data as part of the services which we provide to you: